 and packaged medicines.
 France’s main import and export partners

 are European countries, such as Germany, Spain, Switzerland, Benelux (Belgium and Luxembourg) and the United Kingdom, while outside Europe, the United States and China are major trading partners

 Importing and exporting goods in France

-are regulated by the customs authorities.
+have the main responsibility.
 Foreign companies exporting products to France

 Import procedures in France

 dealing with import activities

 are required to follow specific procedures regardless of the products that they import on the French market

 .
 One of the main requirement is to register the legal entity with the local institutions and with the tax authorities and receive a French VAT number